DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Abstract

 \section{Abstract}

-The ongoing global pandemic of Coronavirus Disease 2019 (COVID-19) has posed a serious threat to public health and the economy.
+The ongoing global pandemic of Coronavirus Disease 2019 (COVID-19) poses a serious threat to public health and the economy.
 Rapid and accurate diagnosis of COVID-19 is crucial to prevent the further spread of the disease and reduce its mortality.
-Chest computed tomography (CT) is an effective tool for the early diagnosis of lung diseases including pneumonia.
+Chest Computed tomography (CT) is an effective tool for the early diagnosis of lung diseases including pneumonia.
 However, detecting COVID-19 from CT is demanding and prone to human errors as some early-stage patients may have negative findings on images.
-In this study, we propose a novel residual network to automatically identify COVID-19 from other common pneumonia and normal people using CT images.
-Specifically, we employ the modified 3D ResNet18 as the backbone network, which is equipped with both channel-wise attention (CA) and depth-wise attention (DA) modules to further improve the diagnostic performance.
-Experimental results on the large open-source dataset show that our method can differentiate COVID-19 from the other two classes with 94.7\% accuracy, 93.73\% sensitivity, 98.28\% specificity, 95.26\% F1-score, and an area under the receiver operating characteristic curve (AUC) of 0.99, outperforming baseline methods.
-These results demonstrate that the proposed method could potentially assist the clinicians in performing a quick diagnosis to fight COVID-19.
+Recently, many deep learning methods have achieved impressive performance in this regard.
+Despite their effectiveness, most of these methods underestimate the rich spatial information preserved in the 3D structure or suffer from the propagation of errors.
+To address this problem, we propose a Dual-Attention Residual Network (DARNet) to automatically identify COVID-19 from other common pneumonia (CP) and healthy people using 3D chest CT images.
+Specifically, we design a dual-attention module consisting of channel-wise attention and depth-wise attention mechanisms.
+The former is utilized to enhance channel independence, while the latter is developed to recalibrate the depth-level features.
+Then, we integrate them in a unified manner to extract and refine the features at different levels to further improve the diagnostic performance.
+We evaluate DARNet on a large public CT dataset and obtain superior performance.
+Besides, the ablation study and visualization analysis prove the effectiveness and interpretability of the proposed method.